 Julia Stoschek, Photo: Peter Rigaud.
 [CC BY-NC-ND]

-Architecture JSC Düsseldorf
+Architecture JSF Düsseldorf

 Installation view, GENERATION LOSS, JSC Düsseldorf, first floor.
 Photo: Simon Vogel, Cologne.